 One limitation of PC-PTSD-5 as a screening tool for PTSD is that it only focuses on the PTSD symptoms and disregards other factors, such as demographic characteristics and military experience.
-In this paper, we improve the screening power of PC-PTSD-5 by incorporating it with veterans' demographic information, historical military records, and traumatic brain injury (TBI) diagnosis, using several BN models.
-To the best of our knowledge, little work has been done to investigate the modifying effect of patient demographic characteristics, military experience, and other co-morbidities on the performance of any screening tools in the primary care setting.
+In this paper, using several BN models, we improve the screening power of PC-PTSD-5 with veterans' demographic information, historical military records, and traumatic brain injury (TBI) diagnosis.
+To the best of our knowledge, little work has been done to investigate the modifying effect of patient demographic characteristics, military experience, and other comorbidities on the performance of any screening tools in the primary care setting.
 Our study provides the first set of analyses on how much these factors contribute to improving the predictive power of PC-PTSD-5.